 We want to expose here some aspects of self-driving cars, information of their current state, and potential features for the future years.

 Many automaker companies are offering new cars with “self-driving functionalities”, however, these features are really basic compared to what a self-driving car really means.
 These vehicles adapt new technologies thanks to hardware development.

 An autonomous car would perform completely on its own, that is, the vehicle is responsible for taking the passengers to their destination, it is fully autonomous, and it doesn’t require human intervention for making maneuvers such as slowing down, accelerating, changing lanes, turning left, turning right, or dodging a car or pedestrian to avoid a potential accident.

 This description corresponds to level 5 of driving automation established by the Society of Automotive Engineers (SAE), in which the processes of the cars are completely automated.
 You could see it as a network of connected cars that interact between them,and send alerts to notify about a danger on the road or movements they will make.
 Taking the self-driven cars to this state would transform transportation into some kind of a hive that moves easily and without mistakes.
 But this kind of autonomous car technology doesn’t exist nowadays.

-Some IoT technologies are being used in cars like tracking devices, proximity sensors, wireless connectivity, motion and temperature control, among others.
+IoT is really relevant nowadays, these technology is being used in cars through tracking devices, proximity sensors, wireless connectivity, motion and temperature control, among others.
 The creation and inclusion of these devices are possible because of specialized companies in product development outsourcing.

 There are companies like Waymo (former Google project) and Tesla that already have cars in the market with hands-off functionalities for the drivers.
 Nonetheless, according to the levels of driving automation established by the SAE, these cars would be located in the level 2 of autonomy; which still requires human assistance (on the car seat or from a control room), and the automated features correspond to semi-automated steering and speed.